- Home

 Frequently Asked Questions About Our School of Government

-What’s special about Helms School of Government?
+What’s special about the Helms School of Government?

 The Helms School of Government at Liberty University stands apart as one of the few government programs in the nation rooted in a Christian, constitutional worldview.